ucberkeley/savio-training-parallel-2016/parallel.md

 PKGDIR=rgeos
 chmod g+r -R ~/software/${PKGDIR}
 chmod g+x ~/software/${PKGDIR}/bin/*
+chmod g+rx ~ ~software ~software/${PKGDIR}
+chmod g+rx ~/software/${PKGDIR}/{bin,include,lib}
 ```

-This will allow reading by group members for all files in the directory and execution for the group members on the executables in `bin`.
+This will allow reading by group members for all files in the directory and execution for the group members on the executables in `bin` (as well as access through to the subdirectories using the +x at the higher-level directories).

 You may also want to set up your own module that allows you to easily set your environment so that the software is accessible for you (and possibly others in your group).
 To do this you need to: